danielharrell/does_music_move/does_music_move.md

 music---as I will now try to show---that is more discovered than invented, and in the discovery, more inhabited than observed.
-And indeed, my conclusion here will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space in which it moves makes complete sense.
+And indeed, my conclusion will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space in which it moves makes complete sense.
 The completeness in this sense of